 Crown Point Ecology Center

 In June 1989 members and friends of the Congregation gathered to celebrate the Environmental Sabbath with a blessing of the Crown Point property and a prayer of rededication.
 Sr. Miriam Therese MacGillis from Genesis Farm in New Jersey spent two days with the Congregation and encouraged the Sisters to maintain and care for this land.

 In 1990 Crown Point began to offer workshops and study groups to the public and reinvented itself as an education and ecology center.
 Today Crown Point offers a variety of educational programs for both children and adults.
 Each year, hundreds of children participate in the Summer Farm & Science Camp, Youth Service Learning Projects, and more.
 For adults, Crown Point offers an annual Spring organic plant sale, labyrinth walks, outdoor summer wellness classes, seasonal celebrations, retreats and special events.

 In 1997, Crown Point began to grow produce for distribution to the Akron-Canton Regional Foodbank.
 Since the Foodbank Farm has been in existence, Crown Point has donated more than 140,000 lbs of organic produce to the Foodbank and the farm has expanded to 10 acres.
 In 1998, Crown Point also began a Community Supported Agriculture (CSA) program.
-Beginning with only 20 families in its inaugural year, the CSA now has more than 200 families each year.
+Beginning with only 20 families in its inaugural year, the CSA now averages 100 families each year.

 Recent Developments at CPEC